-The BirAllah discovery (formally known as Marsouin), located in Block C8 offshore Mauritania, is a significant, play-extending gas discovery, building on our successful exploration program in the outboard Cretaceous petroleum system offshore Mauritania.
-The Marsouin-1 well is located approximately 60 kilometers north of the Ahmeyim discovery and was drilled to a total depth of 5,150 meters in nearly 2,400 meters of water.
+The BirAllah discovery (formerly known as Marsouin), located in the BirAllah block offshore Mauritania, is a significant, play-extending gas discovery, building on our successful exploration program in the outboard Cretaceous petroleum system offshore Mauritania.
+In November 2015, the Marsouin-1 well, located approximately 60 kilometers north of the Ahmeyim discovery, and was drilled to a total depth of 5,150 meters in nearly 2,400 meters of water.
 Based on analysis of drilling results and logging data, Marsouin-1 encountered at least 70 meters of net gas pay in Upper and Lower Cenomanian intervals comprised of excellent quality reservoir sands.

-The Orca-1 well, located in Block C8 offshore Mauritania, was drilled in October 2019 and delivered a major gas discovery.
+The Orca-1 well, located in the BirAllah block offshore Mauritania, was drilled in October 2019 and delivered a major gas discovery.
 The Orca-1 well, which targeted a previously untested Albian play, encountered 36 meters of net gas pay in excellent quality reservoirs.
 In addition, the well extended the Cenomanian play fairway by confirming 11 meters of net gas pay in a down-structure position relative to the original Marsouin-1 discovery well.
-The location of the Orca-1 well proved both the structural and stratigraphic components of the trap are working, thereby proving a significant volume.
+The location of the Orca-1 well proved both the structural and stratigraphic components of the trap are working, thereby supporting a significant volume.
 The Orca-1 well was drilled in approximately 2,510 meters of water to a total measured depth of around 5,266 meters.

-In total, we believe that Orca-1 and Marsouin-1 have de-risked more than sufficient resource to support a world-scale LNG project from the Cenomanian and Albian plays in the BirAllah area.
+In total, we believe that Marsouin-1 and Orca-1 have de-risked more than sufficient resource to support a world-scale LNG project from the Cenomanian and Albian plays in the BirAllah area.
 The BirAllah and Orca discoveries are being analyzed as a potential joint development.
-We are currently in discussions with the government of Mauritania to extend the exploration phase of Block C8 which is currently set to expire in June 2022.
-As of December 31, 2021, capitalized costs related to BirAllah and Orca discoveries approximates \$62.0 million.
+In October 2022, the partnership and the government of Mauritania executed a new Production Sharing Contract ("PSC") covering the BirAllah and Orca discoveries.
+The new PSC provides the partnership up to thirty months to submit a development plan covering the BirAllah and/or Orca discoveries with the terms of the new PSC substantially similar to the former PSC for Block C8 with additional provisions for enhanced back-in rights for the Government of Mauritania, local content, SMH's capacity building and an environmental fund.